stephening/sda-church-donation-tracker/Members/README.md

 %APPDATA%\Donation tracker

 ## Screen shots
-Run the application Donation-tracker.exe with the command line argument -screens which takes one parameter which is the relative or absolute path where the screenshots should be written.
+Run the application Members.exe with the command line argument -screens which takes one parameter which is the relative or absolute path where the screenshots should be written.
 The screenshots used in this help document are genrated with this feature of the application.

 For example: